MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

     - color?: "primary": string literal, like this we can only set this value to "primary"
     - color?: "primary" | "secondary" ...: adding a second string literal using the union operator. we're telling the compiler that's this values are the only accepted values.

-# Showing an Alert exercice
+# Showing an Alert exercise

 ```jsx
 // <-- Alert Component -->